jacobj/Symbolic-Calculator/README.md

 	• Able to convert all numbers to decimal/float -> toDouble() method
 	• Able to show all previous expressions and answers entered
 	• Able to multiply exponentials with fractions
+	• 'Ans' does not store the previous answer, but rather it stores the user-specified answer

 - Used the following skills:
 	• Polymorphism